-Clean container(s).
-Glass is best for making yogurt.
+- A Clean Glass Container is best for making yogurt.
 Food-grade plastic can also be used but is not an ideal choice for yogurts that incubate at warm temperatures.
-You can make yogurt all in one large container, or you can make it in single-serving containers.
-Clean is very important!
-Any sort of food or soap residue can contaminate the culture and give you poor results.
+Yogurt can be made in one large container or in single-serving containers.